AndrewAPrice/Collaborate/README.md

 ﻿# Collaborate

+Collaborate is a Wiki server that intends to be intiuitive and easy to use.

 ## Directory Structure
-/ - Node.js code
+- / - Node.js code
-/client - client-side code that runs in the web browser /storage - where the Wiki stores its data
+- /client - client-side code that runs in the web browser
+- /storage - where MongoDB stores its data

 ## Requirements
 You need Node.js installed, and install the following dependencies via npm:
 - express
 - socket.io
+- mongodb
+- monk
+- bcrypt-nodejs
+- nodemailer

 The following client side Javascript libraries come with the code:
 - jQuery